twindle-co/twindle/docs/TEAM.md

 ## Beginner
-[Micheal Aderinto] (https://github.com/ad3rinto), based in Manchester UK.
-Hoping this will be by first step in the world of solving world problems with code.

 - [Pranav Goel](https://github.com/pranavgoel29), I'm from India, Have basic knowledge of HTML, CSS, C++ and C, I'm currently learning Javascript.